pchapin/typescript/README.md

 - ESLint configuration for linting TypeScript code that enforces best practices.
 - Prettier configuration for code formatting.
 - Vite configuration for building and serving the project.
+- Vitest configuration for running tests with TypeScript.
 - Sample TypeScript code to demonstrate the setup.
-- Vitest configuration for running tests with TypeScript.
 - JSDoc comments for documenting TypeScript code.

 This skeleton is intended for use in greenfield TypeScript projects without any legacy JavaScript.
 The configuration is fairly aggressive in enforcing type safety and best practices, so it may not be suitable for all projects.
+However, this skeleton is also front-end framework agnostic.
+It is suitable for projects using plain TypeScript, but with the addition of appropriate framework-specific packages, it could be extended.

 To use this skeleton, follow these steps: